Breuch-tz/OnlineShop/README.md

 replace in xampp
 folder: htdocs with OnlineShop-master an rename it to htdocs

-go to http://localhost/phpmyadmin > new database > name it produktliste > import the extradite zip(produktliste.sql.zip)
+go to http://localhost/phpmyadmin > new database > name it produktliste > import the extracted zip(produktliste.sql.zip)
 go to produktliste > produkte > structure > edit the ID row > turn on A_I > safe it

 search : http://localhost/projekt/Liste/index.html  to add new products